carlylminjoy/100-days-of-code/log.md

 **Today's Progress**: Continued working on Random Quote Generator

-**Thoughts:** Took freaking ages and a lot of brain power and research to figure out the JSON API request via jQuery.
+**Thoughts:** Took ages and a lot of brain power and research to figure out the JSON API request via jQuery.
 First of all, realised I'm a total idiot and none of my tests were working because I forgot to add jQuery to CodePen.
-Idiot!
 From there, I could start testing code and through trial and error and looking at a bunch of jQuery code, I think I created a pretty clean and concise way of achieving what I wanted.

 **Link to work:** [Random Quote Generator](https://codepen.io/minjoyful/full/oeWWKo/)